ryanve/response.js/README.md

 ### Breakpoint Sets

 Response's most powerful feature is its breakpoint sets.
 They allow the ability to serve different content via breakpoint-based data attributes.
 Devs can choose custom breakpoints to create exactly data attributes they need.
 By default none are setup.
 Sets can be created using [Response.create(options)](http://responsejs.com/#create) directly or by passing args in a JSON object stored in a `data-responsejs` attribute on the `<body>` tag.
 In either case, a single set can be setup by passing a single object or multiple sets can be setup by passing an array of objects.
 See [change notes](CHANGELOG.md) for 0.3.0 (about mode autodetection) and 0.3.1 (about aliased prefixes).
-[Examples are in the wiki too.](../../wiki/how-to-create-breakpoint-sets)
+See [wiki examples](../../wiki/how-to-create-breakpoint-sets) too.

 ```js
 Response.create({